 PRIVATE NICHOLAS MICHAEL RUSSO; U.S. ARMY

-April 7, 1924 (Norwalk, CT) – October 14, 1998 (Norwalk, CT); 74 years old
+DOB/DOD: April 7, 1924 (Norwalk, CT) – October 14, 1998 (Norwalk, CT); 74 years old

-Married to Joan Beardsley on April 19, 1952, in Norwalk, CT
+MARITAL STATUS: Married Joan Beardsley on April 19, 1952, in Norwalk, CT

-Local address: 23 River Street, Norwalk
+LOCAL ADDRESS: 23 River Street, Norwalk

-Unit: Chemical Warfare Service
+UNIT: Chemical Warfare Service

-Held in German POW camp Stalag 4B Muhlberg Sachsen 51-13.
+CIRCUMSTANCES: Held in German POW camp Stalag 4B Muhlberg Sachsen 51-13.

 Transcription of a letter sent by the War Department, Adjutant General’s Office, Washington DC, on January 20, 1945, addressed to Mr. Anthony M. Russo, 23 River Street, Norwalk, Connecticut.